Dudley Field Malone: Personal life

-On November 14, 1908, he married May Patricia O'Gorman (1884–1961), the daughter of Judge and US Senator James Aloysius O'Gorman, at the Church of the Ascension, on West 107th Street, New York City.
+On November 14, 1908, he married May Patricia O'Gorman (1884–1961), the daughter of Judge and U.S. Senator James Aloysius O'Gorman, at the Church of the Ascension on West 107th Street in New York City.
 May served overseas with the Red Cross during World War I and later worked with Anne Morgan to restore devastated regions in France.
 After living apart for several years, she obtained a divorce from him in Paris in 1921.

-A few months after his divorce, he married the writer and suffragette activist Doris Stevens (1888–1963) on December 9, 1921 in Peekskill, New York.
+A few months after his divorce, he married the writer and suffragist activist Doris Stevens (1888–1963) on December 9, 1921, in Peekskill, New York.
 She was the first female member of the American Institute of International Law and first chair of the Inter-American Commission of Women.
 They also divorced in Paris in October 1929, on the ground of abandonment.
 "Her plea was based on the alleged impossibility of two persons of equally strong mind living harmoniously together."

-On January 29, 1930 in London, he married Edna Louise Johnson, an actress whom he had met through the novelist William John Locke.
+On January 29, 1930, in London he married Edna Louise Johnson, an actress whom he had met through the novelist William John Locke.
 The witnesses at their wedding were Sir William Jowitt, the Attorney General of England, and Lady Cynthia Mosley, a Member of Parliament for Stoke-on-Trent.
 Before his death in 1950, they were the parents of one son: